 The goods news for importers is that as of the 14th January 2019 Vietnam has also joined the partnership.
 And that’s not all!
 Malaysia, Peru, Chile and Brunei are also going through the ratification process.
 Once confirmed this treaty will cover 13.5 per cent of global GDP.

-If you read our article on The Value of the Certificate of Origin you will know that FTAs can incentivise importing and exporting, to and from certain jurisdictions.
+If you read our article on Certificate of Origin you will know that FTAs can incentivise importing and exporting, to and from certain jurisdictions.
 Read on to find out more about how this can benefit you!

 What is a Certificate of Origin?